Salt & Wind Travel

 The Ways Zurich Won Me Over

+The country of Switzerland is a charmer and as sweet as its chocolate.
 From the ice-blue lakes and jagged mountains to cows everywhere you look to little villages tucked atop vibrant green hills, it’s postcard-perfect.
-I fell for the country the first time I trained through it right after college.
-But what I didn’t know?
+I fell for the country right after college the first time I trained through it.
+But what didn’t I know?
 Zurich.

-I enjoyed every one of my moments in Zurich but these are the things I dug most:
+I enjoyed every one of my moments in Zurich, but these are the things I dug most:

 The Location

-Its location smackdab in the middle of Switzerland (okay, slightly north but you know what I’m saying) means that you can get anywhere from the Jungfrau to Basel or Lugano in just a few hours’ time.
+Its location smack dab in the middle of Switzerland (okay, slightly north, but you know what I’m saying) means that you can get anywhere from the Jungfrau to Basel or Lugano in just a few hours’ time.

 The People

-Everywhere we went everybody was beyond friendly (okay, not so much that policeman who fined us for having the wrong train ticket but that was totally on us).
+Everywhere we went, everybody was beyond friendly (okay, not so much that policeman who fined us for having the wrong train ticket, but that was totally on us).
+Seriously, people would strike up conversation and help with anything from selfie assistance to directions.

 The Food

-True, you won’t go without cheese or chocolate anywhere in Switzerland but Zurich also has lots more when it comes to food.
-There are Swiss classics from Rösti to — my favorite new word — Geschnetzeltes, aka a local Zurich dish of veal in a mushroom sauce.
+Cheese and chocolate – need I say more?
+Okay, if that’s all, I said that’d be underselling it.
+You won’t go without cheese or chocolate anywhere in Switzerland, but Zurich also has lots more when it comes to food.
+There are Swiss classics from Rösti to — my favorite new word — Geschnetzeltes, aka a local Zurich veal dish in a mushroom sauce.
+And there’s tons of fresh and creative food from Hiltl, the first vegetarian restaurant in the world, to awesome coffee drinks and cocktails.

 And The Wine